Polymere/biorob-semesterproject/README.md

 ### 1. Setting up the environment for desktop + laptop
 - Webots -> OK
-- Matlab -> Nope
 - Python  -> OK, see ./config
-- Other : Mokka ?

 ### 2. Parameter influence
  Evaluate the influence of the tunable parameters on the gait, both for the muscle reflex model and CPG+reflex model.